raphaelmdcoelho/Brain/Technology/BASH/Bash.md

 ### Pipe

-The [[Pipe]] allows to make a output of a command connects with e input of another one.
+The [[Technology/BASH/Pipe]] allows to make a output of a command connects with e input of another one.

 <hr>